Improve Access for Canadians

 Improving Access to Chiropractic Care for the Canadian Forces

 Despite the tremendous burden these injuries place on the government and service members, our men and women in uniform are faced with some of the greatest barriers to accessing chiropractic care.
-As a result, an important priority for the CCA’s advocacy efforts has been to effectively demonstrate the negative impact these injuries are having on the Canadian Forces, and to build an understanding of the need for a comprehensive prevention and treatment strategy for MSK injuries in the service.
+As a result, an important priority for the CCA’s advocacy efforts has been to effectively demonstrate the negative impact these injuries are having on the Canadian Forces, and to build an understanding of the need for a comprehensive prevention and treatment strategy for musculoskeletal injuries in the service.